Impact evaluation

 Impact evaluation is used to understand if government programs and policies work and how well they work.

-The term ‘impact’ is used by evaluators in different ways.
-We use the term to mean the average effect of a program or policy on the outcome or outcomes it was designed to influence.
+The Australian Centre for Evaluation generally uses the term to mean the average effect of a program or policy on the outcome or outcomes it was designed to influence.

 On this page of the toolkit, you can find more background information on impact evaluation.
-You can also jump directly to more information on impact evaluation methods: randomised controlled trials, and quasi-experimental methods.

 Causal questions